Darm94/myNesInputScrolling/README.md

 - X and Y scroll values in RAM are incremented or decremented.
 - These values are written to the PPU scroll registers ($2005) to move the background.

-## Repository description
-A minimal example in 6502 assembly for NES that demonstrates synchronized input reading and scroll control using the hardware registers directly.
-Made for study purposes to show how to handle the v-blank and controller input at low level.